 - The Import-Export Wizard.
 This wizard steps you through the process of importing, exporting, and creating a template.
-See "Using the Import-Export Wizard" on page 36. - ◆ The Import and Export commands on the Administrator menu.
+See "Using the Import-Export Wizard" on page 34. - The Import and Export commands on the Administrator menu.
 Note that you must create a template file before using these commands.
-See "Import and Export Menu Commands" on page 41 for more information regarding the menu options.
-For more information on templates, refer to the TrackRecord User's Guide. - For exporting only, you can use the Copy option when available from the Edit menu to transfer data to the clipboard.
+See "Import and Export Menu Commands" on page 39 for more information regarding the menu options.
+For more information on templates, see page 40. - For exporting only, you can use the Copy option when available from the Edit menu to transfer data to the clipboard.
 The data can then be pasted into another program.
-"Exporting Data With Copy and Paste" on page 41 provides additional information. - For exporting only, you can use the command line interface to automatically create an Access table on a periodic basis, for example, using Microsoft's Task Scheduler.
-Refer to "Exporting Using the Command Line Interface" on page 41.
+"Transfer Data With Copy and Paste" on page 39 provides additional information. - For exporting only, you can use the command line interface to automatically create an Access table on a periodic basis, for example, using Microsoft's Task Scheduler.
+Refer to "Exporting Using the Command Line Interface" on page 39.